zigster64/datastar.http.zig/README.md

 Please raise a github issue first before adding a PR, and reference the issue in the PR title.

 This allows room for open discussion, as well as tracking of issues opened and closed.

-# Advocacy Policy

-Happy to advocate for Datastar and Zig and this API very strongly

-Datastar has so many good things going for it, and Zig is a really good fit for a high performance / low resource Datastar server

-But ... we dont say anything online until we have reproducable benchmarks that people can check for themselves and come to their own conclusions

-Always advocate using objective and easy to demonstrate evidence first

 # LLM Policy